plomgrading/plom/doc/source/identifying_papers.rst

 --------------------------------------

 This is currently done using :ref:`the desktop client <plom-client>`.
+Users who perform identifying must be added to the "identifier" group, including "manager" users.

 Identifying is typically quick compared to marking and you will not need to assign much person-time.